What do Grand Rapids and Washington D.C. have in common? They are both home to outdoor sculptural works by world-renowned artist Maya Lin.

 Lin’s love of landscapes stretches back to her childhood where she enjoyed roaming in and around the woods and Native American burial mounds near her Ohio home.
 After spending a day outside, she would join her father and play with clay in his ceramic art studio, a precursor of what was to come.

-For her work, Ecliptic, Lin deftly combined art and architecture.
+For her work, Ecliptic, Lin deftly combined art and architecture to create a public space in the heart of Grand Rapids.

 2. Rosa Parks Circle is Home to Lin’s Ecliptic